Given the prevailing sentiment in Silicon Valley, maybe the answer could be “why not?” But not for us.

 Before starting to run with the project, I spent some time with my team discussing what we wanted to get out of this campaign.
 We boiled it down to four key driving objectives.

-- Do all that in the most cost-effective manner
+Do all that in the most cost-effective manner (we had an allocated budget of $35K)

 Everything we did after that was guided towards and checked against these objectives.